 You will need to complete an application to the GW4 FRESH CDT for an “offer of funding”.

-Shortlisted candidates will be invited to a panel interview in Cardiff in the week commencing 25th February 2019.
+Shortlisted candidates will be invited to a panel interview in Bristol on 29 April 2019.
 Further details will be included in the shortlisting letter

 For further details regarding the application process please see the following web page http://www.gw4fresh.co.uk/how-to-apply/doctoral-students/